La paisana Jacinta en búsqueda de Wasaberto

 La paisana Jacinta en búsqueda de Wasaberto (lit.
-'The Paisana Jacinta in search of Wasaberto') is a 2017 Peruvian comedy film directed by Adolfo Aguilar.
-The film is based on the famous character of Jorge Benavides, La paisana Jacinta.
+'The Paisana Jacinta in search of Wasaberto') is a 2017 Peruvian comedy film directed by Adolfo Aguilar and written by Adán Blanco and Sandro Ventura.
+It is based on the character of Jorge Benavides, La paisana Jacinta.

 Plot

 Jacinta returns to Chongomarca (a fictional town in the Ayacucho department) with the mission of finding her husband, Wasaberto.
 But she meets Julinho, an engineer from the Brazilian construction company Odebrecht, which plans to tear down the place where Jacinta lives to build a hotel complex.
 Jacinta meets her old friend Guillermina who tells her that Odebrecht had acquired the property illegally through a real estate swindler and Wasaberto had traveled to Lima in order to collect the necessary documents to prevent the construction company from destroying his home.
 In this way, Jacinta returns to Lima and meets Father Bartolomé who gives her information about Wasaberto.
 In the parish house, Jacinta begins to pray asking God for help for the fate of her husband and her house, but she is interrupted by a street girl who calls herself Rafa who accompanies her to the Notary.
 Johana, one of the notary's officials who had previously helped Wasaberto, agrees to help Jacinta with the documents under the surveillance of Dra Sifuentes and her henchmen Agapito and Yuca.
 Jacinta, on Johana's recommendation, goes to the police station with Rafa to file a complaint for Wasaberto's disappearance where they make a peculiar spoken portrait of Wasaberto and Lieutenant Vásquez suggests Jacinta go to the General Hospital and the Morgue to rule out that she is missing. dead or hospitalized.
 Very scared, Jacinta goes with Rafa to the General Hospital and although there were N.N. in serious condition, none were Wasaberto.
 Meanwhile, Johana asks her friend Napoleón (who is in love with her and works in the court) for help to expedite the paperwork while being watched by Agapito.
 Then Johana returns to the Notary but Dr. Sifuentes calls her and warns her not to continue helping Jacinta since it was a topic that did not suit her, at that moment Dr. Sifuentes receives a call and Johana takes the opportunity to stay with all the documents, at that moment Johana receives a call from Napoleon where he confirms that she has the remaining documentation but must leave the Notary since Dr. Sifuentes was linked to the scammers.
 Likewise, Johana discovers through the call of Dr. Sifuentes who asks Agapito to kill her for knowing too much.
 Johana runs away with the documents while being intimidated by Agapito.